gibertgibs/Self-Motive4Tech/CONTRIBUTING.md

 2. Anything that’s not related to tech / gadgets / innovation.
 3. Anything that targets niches like gambling, pharma or erotica.
 4. Anything that’s offensive or racially inclined.
-5. Anything that shines a bad light on other companies.
+5. Anything that shines a bad light on other communities.
 We don’t publish hit pieces.